JuliaKirpa/WebStudio/README.md

 # ClientBaseWEBStudio
-API for WEB Studio to keep a list of clients.
-DB - Postgesql, Gorilla router. +Docker
+CRUD RESTful API for WEB Studio to keep a list of clients.
+Postgres, Gorilla router, GORM +Docker

 #project in progress...